In this guide

 Super funds offer their members a range of investment options designed to suit different risk tolerances and savings goals.

-When you joined your super fund, if you didn’t select a particular investment option, you will have been placed in the fund’s default investment option.
+When you joined your super fund, if you didn’t select a particular investment option, you will have been placed in the fund’s default investment option (also known as MySuper funds).

 This default investment option may or may not suit your particular risk tolerance and retirement savings goal, so you may need to choose a different option.